CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

 # Lab 11: MS Teams Optimized Experience

-1. Navigate to Azure portal, then search for Azure Virtual Desktop in search bar and select Azure Virtual Desktop from the suggestions.
+1. Navigate to the Azure portal, then search for Azure Virtual Desktop in the search bar and select Azure Virtual Desktop from the suggestions.

    ![ws name.](media/w1.png)